Capitol Hill rioter’s son says Trump should also be in prison - NewsBreak

 “Absolutely.
 When she said that, I was flabbergasted.
 Not only was I so impressed with her, but she was so right.
 I mean, my dad was used as a puppet, and thousands of families have been and whether you deny or agree with that, it’s just … it’s facts at this point,” he said.

-“It is disgusting to see that someone with practically money and social power can just get away with manipulating thousands of people just for whatever reason and have no outcome.”Graham renews effort to block Georgia grand jury subpoena
+“It is disgusting to see that someone with practically money and social power can just get away with manipulating thousands of people just for whatever reason and have no outcome.”Capitol rioter who threw fire extinguisher at police on Jan.
+6 gets longest sentence yet

 Guy Reffitt was sentenced to seven years and three months, the longest sentence given to someone convicted in connection with the riot, after he was convicted earlier this year of obstructing the 2020 presidential election certification conducted by Congress and threatening his children against reporting him to authorities, among other charges.